russellramey/shcmds/README.md

 If you do not use `zsh` or `bash` you could still use this CLI tool.
 You will just need to add the `.schdata` filepath (see below) to your shell profile.

 ### Filesystem
 This CLI tool will attempt to modify your existing shell profile, by appending a single line to include the `.shcdata` file that stores your created aliases.
 The `.shcdata` file can be found on unix systems at: `/usr/local/lib/pythonX.X/site-packages/shcmds/src/.shcdata`.
+If needed, you can manually add the `.shcdata` filepath to your shell profile.
+This action only needs to be done once.

 ### Local build/install
 Build the python module: